pensjonatus/flash-fiction/blog/pillowtalk.md

 ---
-title: 'Pillowtalk'
+title: Pillowtalk
 date: '2012-07-04'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 The evening was hot, almost unbearable.
 They were lying in bed, looking out the